rahulvenugopal/haveyoumetrahul/content/research/Interns/index.en.md

 ##### [Siddharth Rajesh](https://www.linkedin.com/in/siddharth-rajesh-744b811b7/) `2025` BSc Neuroscience & Psychology graduate (Sydney Univ) `Omnivisor`

-Siddharth is a partial Engineer and switched to Neuroscience and an aspiring Neurophilopher.
+Siddharth is a partial Engineer and switched to Neuroscience and an aspiring Neurophilosopher.
 While he pursued Neuroscience in his bachelors, he see himself as a philosopher at heart.
 His core drive for philosophy and a deeper sense of curiosity comes from his pursuit of truth.
 Truth of the self, the universe, and everything between